sampsyo/cs6120/content/blog/2019-10-24-superblock-scheduling.md

 themselves, trading off program size for speed.

 ### List Scheduling
-List scheduling is a simple heuristic based algorithm that takes a list of instructions and returns a list of VLIW instructions.
-We start by presenting a high level overview of the algorithm and then we will go into more detail about each part.
-We first build a dataflow graph that represents the dependencies between instructions.
-Then a heuristic assigns each instruction in the graph a priority.
-We initialize a queue with all the instructions that have no predecessors in the graph.
-Then, until we have scheduled all the instructions, we do the following in a loop:
+List scheduling is a simple heuristic based algorithm that performs compaction on a chunk of code.
+It takes a list of instructions and a directed acyclic graph (DAG) representing the scheduling constraints between instructions, and returns a list of bundles.
+We start by presenting a high level overview of the algorithm and then we will go into more detail about how we build the DAG.
+First, a heuristic assigns each instruction in the graph a priority.
+Then initialize a queue with all the instructions that have no predecessors in the graph.
+Until we have scheduled all the instructions, we do the following in a loop:
-- Form an empty VLIW instruction
+- Make an bundle
 - Take the instruction from the queue with the highest priority
-- Add it to the VLIW instruction if compatible
+- Add it to the bundle if compatible
-- Continue taking instructions from the queue until either the queue is empty or the instruction is incompatible with the current VLIW instruction.
+- Continue taking instructions from the queue until either the queue is empty or the instruction is incompatible with the current bundle.
 - For each element that we scheduled, check if their successors now have all their predecessors scheduled and add them to the queue